Monroe County Public Library Gift Policy

 - Gifts to the library are tax-deductible as provided by law.
 Donors should consult their tax adviser.
 The library gift form, or the acknowledgment letter, serves as the donor's record and receipt.

 Acknowledgment and Recognition of Gifts

-- All gifts will be acknowledged in writing by the library, provided that a library gift form is submitted, or a gift check with current address is made out to "Monroe County Public Library."
+- All gifts will be acknowledged in writing by the library.
+Checks should have the donor's current address and be made out to "Monroe County Public Library."

 - Gifts of materials are generally acknowledged only through the library gift form, which must be filled out at the time of donation.

 - Monetary gifts and gifts of consequence to the library will be acknowledged by letter from the library director (or the director's designate).
 Gifts of consequence also will be acknowledged by a letter from the president of the board of trustees.
 Acknowledgments are sent to individuals whom donors wish to notify of the gift.

 - The library director is responsible for the administration of this policy.

 - The MCPL Board of Trustees reserves the right to amend this policy at any time.

 Approved by the Board of Trustees June 12, 2003